When we truly believe, we will more fully understand the eternity of God.

 Do you write a daily journal?
 This inspiring thought comes from my journal, and much of what is written in my journal comes from reading and commenting on other bloggers’ posts.
 Thanks to many of you for adding so much to my journal.

-This informative post will be published on Saturday along with my usual writing.
+This informative post will be published on Saturday in place of my regular one.
 You are invited to participate with the opening question.

 Brain Teaser Question